AhmedSalahHassanQatar/PRODIGY_CS_01/README.md

     If Python is not recognized, ensure it is properly installed and added to the system's PATH.
     If you encounter any errors, double-check the Python script for syntax or logic errors.

-Simply copy and paste this content into your `README.md` file in your GitHub repository.
-This will provide clear instructions for anyone who wants to run your code.
-Let me know if you need further changes!

 ### **Author**
 👤 **Ahmed Qatar**
 🔗 [LinkedIn](https://www.linkedin.com/in/ahmedsalahqatar